quantnetwork/blockchain-developer-exercises-foundations/Exercise3.md

 In the UTXO model, a transaction contains one or more origins (inputs) and one or more destinations (outputs).
 In the UTXO model the origin and destination identifiers have specific meanings:

-- OriginId: This is a reference to a transactionId:DestinationArrayIndex of an unspent transaction output that is now being spent.
+- OriginId: This is a reference to the transactionId and DestinationArrayIndex of an unspent transaction output that is now being spent.
 - DestinationId: This is a reference to an externally owned account (controlled by a private key) or to a smart contract address (controlled by smart contract code).
 An externally owned account requires a signature to spent the BTC associated to this transaction output.
 Whereas a smart contract address requires some user defined parameters to be satisfied in order for the transaction output to be spent.

 #### Challenges